SShivamshan/Chatbot/README.md

 3. Perhaps add some javascript components.
 4. Improvements linked to constrained environments.
 5. Possibly adding docker support
-6. Possibility of adding the configuration to interact with google applications.
+6. Possibility of adding the configuration to interact with google applications especially for code like a sandbox application where we could run a test file.